hunteke/temoa/docs/source/Documentation.rst

    To understand this section, the reader will need at least a cursory understanding of mathematical optimization.
 We omit here that introduction, and instead refer the reader to `various`_ `available`_ `online`_ `sources`_.
-   The key piece to note is that Temoa eventually relies on a computer, and thus needs some concrete pieces of information to produce useful results.
-These pieces are generally organized into sets, parameters, variables, and equation definitions.
+   Temoa is formulated as an algebraic model that requires information organized into sets, parameters, variables, and equation definitions.

 The heart of Temoa is a technology explicit energy system optimization model.